 Introduction of Sharia or Islamic banking could bring more Muslims into the banking system, and help in the inflow of institutional wealth from entities operating in the Islamic world to the Indian economy.

 Sharia banking is not restricted to Muslims alone, and other communities who are interested in other forms of banking like ethical banking could be allowed to participate.

-For this banks have to structure their accounts in Sharia compliant ways.
+For this, banks have to structure their accounts in Sharia compliant ways.
 This is where the instrument of Ijara is available.
 With Ijara the bank purchases the asset on behalf of the client and allows its usage for a fixed rental.
 After a mutually agreed time, the ownership of the asset is transferred to the client.

 Another instrument is the Murabaha for working capital, in which the asset is purchased by the bank at market price and sold to the customer at a mutually-decided marked-up cost.
-The client can repay in instalments.
+The client can repay in installments.

-Musharaka is a joint investment by the bank and the client, in which both contribute to funding an investment or purchase, and agree to share the profit or loss in agreed-upon proportions.
+Musharaka is a joint investment by the bank and the client, in which both contribute to funding an investment or purchase and agree to share the profit or loss in agreed-upon proportions.

 For savings accounts, there are two kinds of deposits.
 In one, customers can deposit their savings and allow the bank to use this money, with the assurance that they would get the full amount back.
 The bank is not liable to pay interest to the savers.